 George Starostin, never a fan of psychedelic experimentation, wrote in his blog Only Solitaire: “The best thing about it is, it remains listenable and enjoyable more than thirty years after its release, and if you're talking radical Sixties experimentalism, that's not such a trivial feat as it may seem.
 Don't believe me?
 Just remind yourself of the Animals' Winds Of Change, or of George Harrison's Electronic Sound.
 See now?
 That's NOT how this album sounds.”
 No, but I don’t hear much rock music in it either—this is psychedelia with one foot more firmly planted in Karlheinz Stockhausen and John Cage than the Beatles ever did.
 The other foot is planted not so much in popular music (as in pop radio) as in American traditional music.
 Indeed, the song American Metaphysical Circus has more in common with Charles Ives than any of its contemporaries on the Billboard charts.
 The song begins and ends with a crunch of overlapping traditional melodies played in a carnival like atmosphere (much like Ives’ The Camp Meeting).
 Joseph Byrd wrote of the composition in his blog Clouds & Clocks: “Without going back and listening, I believe the sources are (more or less in order) National Emblem (an early 20th Century march, which I played on calliope), At A Georgia Camp Meeting (a "coon song," and early ragtime piece), The Red, White, and Blue (a patriotic song, also known as Columbia, the Gem of the Ocean), and Marching Through Georgia (a post-Civil war song by Henry Clay Work).”

 The American Metaphysical Circus obviously owes a bit of its inspiration to John Lennon’s Being for the Benefit of Mr. Kite, down to the naming of a circus performer at a particular time.
 But whereas Kite’s circus was purely for carefree entertainment, “a splendid time is guaranteed for all”, von Meier’s circus is sinister.
-The von Meier circus includes torturing a bear, instituting a synopticon of fear, and the bleeding of children.
+The von Meier circus includes torturing a bear, compiling a syntopican of fear, and the bleeding of children.
 And then of course there’s the problem of the admission costs, which require that you lose your mind.
-This lyric is about the dark side of consumer culture, of selling dreams and desires to the public that can never be satisfied but only increase the consumer’s dependency.
+This lyric is about the dark side of consumer culture, of selling dreams and desires to a public that can never be satisfied but can only increase its dependency.
 It seems to be a protest song against the materialism of the American enterprise.
 The band’s name itself, The United States of America, is a protest just by being the name of a band producing popular music without the proper respect for pomp and circumstance.
 As Joseph Byrd indicated in his blog Clouds & Clocks, having a rock band named the United States of America at that time was similar to flying the flag upside down.
 The irony of the lyric is made even more potent when juxtaposed with traditional patriotic and populist melodies (even including a “coon song”, as Byrd pointed out).

 The circus, or the carnival, is a frequent metaphor in psychedelic music, so imbedded that it sometimes is in the very heartbeat of the music (as in Jimi Hendrix Experience coda to Bold as Love).
 Perhaps that was what rock concerts, and being a rock star, was becoming.
 Rather than evoking church (as Brian Wilson sometimes managed to do) or a dance hall (since psychedelia rarely produced dance music), the rock musician is a barker of his single on the charts, hoping to snag a customer to enter his booth to see the entire album’s worth of freak show.
 In tone, the lyrics of the American Metaphysical Circus are also indebted to Dylan’s Ballad of a Thin Man.